cloudfoundry/loggregator-agent-release/docs/prom-scraper.md

 - Prom scraper is subject to the same limitations as syslog-agent.
 As such, certain fields may be truncated or cause some consumers to drop the message if they are too long.
 This includes: the sourceid, which must be less then or equal to 48 characters;
   the instance id, which must be shorter to or equal to 125 characters combined with the source type; Org, space, and app names will be truncated at 63 characters each. metrics labels should also be shorter then 32 characters.
-Some consumers can ignore this limit, but it is not complient to the syslog rfc.
-These will not effect metrics-agent users or loggregator users, only syslog users(noteably log-cache).
+Some consumers can ignore this limit, but it is not compliant to the syslog rfc.
+These will not affect metrics-agent users or loggregator users, only syslog users (notably log-cache).

 ```yaml
 jobs: